TwelveIterationMods/KleeSlabs/README.md

 # KleeSlabs

 Minecraft Mod.
+Break only the half of a double slab that you're looking at.

 See [the license](LICENSE) for modpack permissions etc.

 This mod is available for both Forge and Fabric (starting Minecraft 1.17).
-This is a trial run to see if supporting both platforms is feasible.

 #### Forge